 Definitely growing, but a lot still needs to be done.
-But in every small enterprise business in Macau, we all suffer from the same restrictions, bureaucracies and logistics.
+But in every small enterprise business in Macau, we all experience the same restrictions, bureaucracies, and logistics.
 I’m happy to see young entrepreneurs taking a bold step and making this possible.
 Fitness is for everyone and there’s a taste for everyone and every modality.
 It’s great when you can talk to other fitness business owners and collaborate–things move faster, and everyone benefits from it.

 Who had the most influence in your life while growing up?
-What’s the best advice they gave you?

-We grew up with just enough, having some difficulties, but in every struggle she would make us appreciate life and make little experiences feel like a theme park!
+We grew up with just enough, having some difficulties, but in every struggle, she would make us appreciate life and make little experiences feel like a theme park!
 Also, I grew up in a Christian environment, and she would make us be very active in the Christian community, making me who I am today.

 How do you find time for exercise and time to prepare healthy food?

 Exercise has to be early in the morning–get it done and have the rest of the day full of energy.
-I started food prepping after getting married and realized that my husband was constantly getting sick, specially related to stomach issues.
+I started food prepping after getting married and realized that my husband was constantly getting sick, especially related to stomach issues.
 So I started researching and healing it all with food.
 Weekends are for food shopping and meal prepping and planning while watching a movie.
 I can’t just watch a movie…I need to move!
-But of course until today, there are times that I fail in planning properly, or we enjoy hanging out with family and friends so sometimes end up eating out.
-Usually friends end up asking where we would like to eat so that we can customize our dish.
+But of course, until today, there are times that I fail in planning properly, or we enjoy hanging out with family and friends so sometimes end up eating out.
+Usually, friends end up asking where we would like to eat so that we can customize our dish.

 What’s coming up for ManaVida?